About Cardiff EDC

-In 2014, in addition to his regular teaching and training assignments, Ian has been asked to provide training sessions to BIALL Ireland, the Max Planck Institute for Comparative Public Law and International Law and DLA Piper.
+In 2014, in addition to his regular teaching and training assignments, Ian provided training sessions to BIALL Ireland, the Bar Council of Ireland, the Max Planck Institute for Comparative Public Law and International Law and DLA Piper.

 Ian has carried out consultancy work for the Wales European Centre, the International Monetary Fund, World Bank and European Commission.
 During 2009 he acted as an 'Expert' for the European Economic and Social Committee advising on the development of the EESC Library.
 In December 2010 Ian advised the multinational pharmaceutical company MSD on EU information matters.